Ultimate Guide To Discovering Why A Cat Is Peeing Outside The Litter Box And Retraining Your Cat To Use The Litter Box

 The Litter You Use Is IMPORTANT! – If you have a cat urinating outside the litter box you need to use a litter attractant.

 - There is a special cat litter made just for this problem.
 This is Amazing litter that clumps so well is is easy to keep clean.
 It is made to be a cat to WANT to pee in the litter box.
-The price on Amazon is cheaper than a big box pet store (37.99)and it gets delivered to your home instead of having to lug it! :Precious Cat Cat Attract Problem Cat Training Litter, 40 pound bag
+The price is great and it gets delivered to your home instead of having to lug it!

 Do You Have Enough Litter Boxes?